 The speed and precision are distinctive of the Nikon Coolshot, and you can rely on it to get accurate measurements to improve your golfing.
 You can therefore gradually improve the game management skills and driving range on the golf course.

-Other essential features that improve your view including the 6 x monocular and the optical technology that is distinctive of Nikon.
+Other essential features that improve your view include the 6 x monocular and the optical technology that is distinctive of Nikon.
 And at 4.40 ounces, this may be one of the lightest rangefinders on the market.

 And despite delivering a powerful punch, the rangefinder is compact and can fit in any pocket.
 Therefore, there is no excuse to leave it behind in every game of golf.
 We must also mention that the device is USGA compliant.